 It may just seem too good to be true.
 The profile pictures paint the picture of a perfect match.
 They say all the right things in their bio.
 But something just doesn’t feel right.

 In this case, trust your instincts.
 Usually, when a profile looks too good to be true, it is.
 Just swipe left, forget the second glance and move on!

 4 Red flags online before you get too attached to your love interest

-You finally have a few matches under your belt.
+You finally have a few potential matches under your belt.
 These profiles passed the first red flag test, and you are pretty sure you are dealing with real people.
 And while escaping catfish and scam profiles is a win, it does not mean you are 100% in the clear.

 To help you out, here are four key red flags to watch out for as you continue to communicate before you go on your free fall.